Mixxxxer/AgeRanger/README.md

 2. Duplicate check when adding new person
 3. Error Handling in PersonController to improve feedback to UI
 4. ModelState Validation and display on UI
+5 Sleek popups for when saving, delting or editing occured 6 Confirmation dialogs where appropriate

+**Testing Things TODO**

-5. Test Coverage - JavaScript portions of the code can use Jasmin / Chutzpa or similar
+1. Test Coverage - JavaScript portions of the code can use Jasmin / Chutzpa or similar
-6. Test Coverage - Remaining C# Portions of the Code
+2. Test Coverage - Remaining C# Portions of the Code
+3. Test Coverage - Atomated functional test using Selenium to drive the front end
+4. Browser Based Testing - FireFox and Safari

 **Cool Things TODO**